seqan/raptor/doc/tutorial/04_search/index.md

 # Search with Raptor {#tutorial_search}

-You will learn how to searche a Raptor index using one or more sequences queries.
+You will learn how to search a Raptor index using one or more sequences queries.

 \tutorial_head{Easy, 30 min, \ref tutorial_index, }